Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Detailed Hyperparameters

-We adopt the Python MARL framework (PyMARL)~\cite{SMAC} to implement our method and all baselines.
-The detailed hyperparameters in the SMAC benchmark and GRF benchmark are given as follows, where the common hyperparameters across different methods are consistent for a fair comparison.
-We modify several hyperparameters in some difficult scenarios and also detail them below.
-All experimental results are illustrated with the mean and variance of the performance over five random seeds for a fair comparison.
-To make the results in figures clearer for readers, we adopt a 50\% confidence interval to plot the error bar.
 Batches of 32 episodes are sampled from the replay buffer with the size of 5K for every training iteration.
 The target update interval is set to 200, and the discount factor is set to 0.99.
 We use the Adam Optimizer with a learning rate of $5 \times 10^{-4}$ for SMAC scenarios, while use the RMSprop Optimizer with a learning rate of $5 \times 10^{-4}$, a smoothing constant of 0.99, and with no momentum or weight decay for GRF scenarios.
 For exploration, $\epsilon$-greedy is used with $\epsilon$ annealed linearly from 1.0 to 0.05 over 50K training steps and kept constant for the rest of the training.
 In several super hard SMAC scenarios~(\emph{corridor}, \emph{3s5z\_vs\_3s6z}) that require more exploration.
 In this way, we extend the epsilon anneal time to 500K for all the compared methods.
 For the CADP module, the additional hyperparameters are the trade-off coefficient $\alpha$ of the pruning loss $ \mathcal{L}_{p}$ and the timestep $T$ when the pruning loss $ \mathcal{L}_{p}$ is used.
 We search $\alpha$ over $\{0.001, 0.1, 0.5, 1.0, 10.0, 100.0\}$ in the SMAC benchmark.
 The coefficient $\alpha$ of the pruning loss $ \mathcal{L}_{p}$ is set to 1.0, 0.5, and 0.5 for \emph{5m\_vs\_6m}, \emph{corridor} and \emph{3s5z\_vs\_3s6z}, respectively and the timestep $T$ is set to about three-quarters of the total timesteps.
-We search $\alpha$ over $\{ 0.5, 1.0, 10.0, 30.0, 50.0, 100.0\}$ in the GRF benchmark, while the coefficient $\alpha$ of the pruning loss $ \mathcal{L}_{p}$ is set to 50.0 and 30.0 for \emph{academy\_3\_vs\_1\_with\_keeper} and \emph{academy\_counterattack\_easy}, respectively and the timestep $T$ is set to about three-fifths of the total timesteps.
+We search $\alpha$ over $\{ 0.5, 1.0, 10.0, 30.0, 50.0, 100.0\}$ in the GRF benchmark, while the coefficient $\alpha$ of the pruning loss $ \mathcal{L}_{p}$ is set to 50.0 and 30.0 for \emph{3\_vs\_1\_with\_keeper} and \emph{counterattack\_easy}, respectively and the timestep $T$ is set to about three-fifths of the total timesteps.
 That is because GRF benchmark is harder than SMAC benchmark for model-pruning.
 In the ablation study, the coefficient $\alpha$ is consistent with the above.
-Experiments are carried out on NVIDIA Quadro P5000 GPU.
-Besides, in GRF scenarios, some methods are not supported by their original source code.
-So we follow the design in their papers and add some code to support running GRF scenarios.